Nixo-SK/api_core/README.md

-api-core
+api\_core
 ========

 Introduction
 ------

-api-core represents core module used primary in eszone_ projects providing authentication and additional functions for these projects.
+api\_core represents a core module used primary in eszone_ API projects providing an authentication, set of exceptions and a bunch of API views to manage tokens.

 Installation
 ------